OriginalGuru/control-def-import-numpy/README.md

 | axial vector | 1        |           |          |          |                |

 Are any of these operators redundant?

+If the system has these symmetries, The energy must be even under all of these symmetries.
+Assume that we have the following assignmnet:

+Q_1 : scalar
+Q_2 : pseudoscalar
+Q_3 : polar vector
+Q_3 = axial vector

+Notice that the square of any of these terms, i.e. Q_i^2, is even under all of the symmetry operations.
+This is a generalization of the multiplication rules "even times even is even" and "odd times odd is even" for each symmetry.
+You can think about this as a sping-mass system where the energy stored in the spring is 1/2 k x^2.
+Each Q_i is the coordinate of a mass, and 1/2 k is whatever the coefficient of that is that gives us units of energy.
+Are any terms Q_i * Q_j possible?
+Why or why not?
+What about Q_i * Q_j * Q_k?
+These terms, if the exists, tell us how these "springs" can be coupled to each other.

 ### For those interested: Space-Time extension